khairulfaisal97/MCTE4342-Embedded-System-Design/Assignment/README.md

 Improvement
 1. Change to LCD Display that can show how many time player win
 2. Make wireless/bluetooth controller using HC-05 bluetooth model, also can be control using phone, more that 2 players
-3. Put sensor to make sure right number of ball goes down as player choose, can use ultrrasonic sensor
+3. Put sensor to make sure right number of ball goes down as player choose, can use ultrasonic sensor